rancher/rio/docs/developing-application-using-rio.md

 $ rio up
 ```

 5. Check with `rio ps`.
 It should create a service with URL serving the content.
-It should be serving Blue cows.
+It should be serving blue cows.

 6. Open the `Dockerfile` and change `ENV COW_COLOR` from `blue` to `red`.